 PMS (premenstrual syndrome)

 You can keep track of any potential side effects with our birth control app.

 Lots of people like the pill because it makes their periods regular and easy to predict.
 The hormones in the pill can also reduce menstrual cramps and make your period lighter.

-You can also use the pill to stop your period altogether, which is totally convenient for people who just don’t want to deal with Aunt Flo every month.
+You can also use the pill to safely skip your period, which is totally convenient for people who want a special occasion to be period-free, or just don’t want a visit from Aunt Flo every month.

 You can get pregnant right away when you stop taking the pill.

 Many people on the pill want to have kids when the time is right.
 One of the great things about the birth control pill is you can get pregnant right after you stop taking it.

 After you stop taking the pill, it can take a few months for your periods to return to the cycle you had before you started using it.
 Once in a while, people have irregular periods or no periods at all for a few months.
 This is more likely if your periods were irregular before you started taking the pill.